LukePappa/Ourism/text.md

-Perfect fulfillment may be found in being.
+Perfect fulfillment may be found in the act of being itself.